UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 OVERVIEW OF FELLOWSHIP

-The University of Miami/Jackson Memorial Hospital Medical Center International Advanced Rhinology Fellowship is a 12 month training program.
-It is designed for international otololaryngologists that have completed their residency, and desire to advance their fund of knowledge and surgical skills in the otolaryngology subspecialty area of advanced rhinology and related disorders.
+The Jackson Health/UHealth Systems Advanced Rhinology Fellowship is a 12 month training program .
+It is designed for international otololaryngologists that have completed their residency, and desire to advance their fund of knowledge and surgical skills in the otolaryngology subspecialty area of advanced rhinology and related disorders, including allergy and sleep.
 It requires completion of the first 2 steps of the USMLE and TOEFL exams (ECFMG certification required).
+It also requires a J1 VISA.

 FELLOWSHIP DESCRIPTION